-- 2. ENG 300, ENG 081, ENG 091, REA 091, and MAT 081-091 are requirements for those students who demonstrate a need.
-Credits earned from developmental courses will not count toward hours required for graduation. - 3.
-Students may be able to advance their progress through the general education program by demonstrating competency on approved assessments (computer literacy and elementary level foreign language).
-To be considered, a student must register for the course(s) and settle all financial obligations during the time set aside for registration. - 4.
-Students must earn a grade of "C" or better in all required General Education Courses. - Students who are Natural Science majors or have changed their major from Biology, Chemistry, or Physics can count 100 and 200-level Biology, Chemistry, and/or Physics courses towards the Natural Sciences General Education Requirement. - 6.
-Students will have the option to "test out" of modern languages at the elementary levels and instead of earning solely CR (credit) toward graduation, those six (6) hours of foreign language (since students are assessed a fee for the CR) will be applied toward the required twelve (12) hours. - 7.
-All students enrolled at Tougaloo College will be required to take 12 hours of either French or Spanish.
-Students must enroll in 12 hours of the same language.
+- Students may be able to advance their progress through the general education program by demonstrating competency on approved assessments (computer literacy and elementary level foreign language).
+To be considered, a student must register for the course(s) and settle all financial obligations during the time set aside for registration. - Students must earn a grade of "C" or better in all required General Education Courses. - Students who are Natural Science majors or have changed their major from Biology, Chemistry, or Physics can count 100 and 200-level Biology, Chemistry, and/or Physics courses towards the Natural Sciences General Education Requirement. - Students will have the option to "test out" of modern languages at the elementary levels and instead of earning solely CR (credit) toward graduation, those six (6) hours of foreign language (since students are assessed a fee for the CR) will be applied toward the required twelve (12) hours.